Parpeville: History and architecture

 Parpeville has a number of notable landmarks.
 These include Parpeville Castle, which was built in 1722 by John Macquerel, lord of Quesmy and Parpeville.
 The castle's main building, flanked by two wings, is built wuith a combination of brick and white stone and has a Mansart-style slate roof.
 This building has remained in the possession of the same family since its construction.
 The castle's facade and roofs have been listed as Historical Monuments since 1928.

 The village itself has several houses constructed during the 18th and 19th centuries, exemplifying a mix of brick and limestone, sometimes reinforced with sandstone in the foundations.
 Many houses in Parpeville feature carved or engraved dates of construction.

 Railway past

 Parpeville's history is also intertwined with its former railway line, which operated from 1900 to 1958, connecting Ribemont to La Ferté-Chevresis.
 The line carried significant passenger and freight traffic during its heyday, but the rise of automobiles led to its eventual closure in 1958.
 Today, some sections of the old railway line remain as hiking trails.

-Demographics and land use
+Land use

-Parpeville has a small population of around 193 inhabitants as of 2020.
 The commune's land use is primarily agricultural, with approximately 97.5% of the land dedicated to agricultural purposes, particularly arable farming.